 As the main seat of Russia's former royal family, St Petersburg offers a wealth of gold-studded royal palaces, beautiful orthodox churches and world-class museums to discover – including the second largest art museum in the world.
 With so much to see, it can be difficult to decide where to go first.
-Especially if you are a first-time visitor and / or only have limited time.
-So based on my recent visit, here are my top ten tips for things to do in St Petersburg…
+Especially if you are a first-time visitor and or only have limited time.
+So based on my own visit back in 2017, here are my top ten tips for things to do in St Petersburg…

 St Petersburg is not only a big city population-wise (it's the 4th largest city in Europe after Istanbul, Moscow and London), but also in terms of its surface and distances.